Benjababe/ntumoons/site/README.md

 #### Firestore

 Firebase is the database of choice, free and easy to integrate.
 It is so far read-only, no writes are expected in the near future.
 All data is inserted through the several web [scrapers](https://github.com/Benjababe/ntumoons/tree/development/scrapers) written.

-## Todos

-Refer to the [issues](https://github.com/Benjababe/ntumoons/issues) page for any outstanding tasks.
-Feel free to add any if there is anything the site lacks.

-## Contributing

-Make sure to use `feet:` instead of `feat:` for features.
-Heck, use `feet:` for any changes made in commits, who's checking.